Nauticam Wet Wide Lens 1 (WWL-1) 130 deg. FOV with compatible 28mm Lenses

 Every Nauticam lens is a "clean slate" design.
 These optical systems are engineered entirely as underwater corrective and conversion optics, and not adaptations of in air designs.
 The process isn't an easy one, but the images captured by WWL-1 and previous Nauticam optical designs prove the effort is well spent.
 Uncompromised Optical Quality

 WWL-1 is constructed of 6 precisely ground elements of highly refractive optical glass.
-All internal elements are coated with a broadband anti reflective coating to keep flare and internal reflections to an absolute minimum.
+All internal elements are coated with a broadband anti-reflective coating to keep flare and internal reflections to an absolute minimum.

 Zoom to Frame

 WWL-1 is a full zoom through lens, performing well through the entire zoom range of popular compacts and Micro Four Thirds systems with power zoom lenses.
-This feature distinguishes this lens from all others on the market, which are designed to be used at a single focal length.
+This feature distinguishes this lens from all others on the market, which is designed to be used at a single focal length.
 The ability to be used with zoom makes WWL-1 extremely versatile!
 A touch of zoom can be used to crop a subject in camera, or for close-up shots without removing the lens.

 Stunning Field of View